 Unfortunately, the InBody’s electrical currents are unable to flow through prosthetic limbs.
 The electrodes must come into contact with the body at all eight contact points: thumbs, palms, soles and heels.

-Who are not recommended to take an InBody test?
+Who shouldn't take an InBody test?

 People with artificial electrical implants such as a defibrillator or pacemaker should not be tested.
 The electrical currents of the InBody may disrupt the functionality of life-sustaining implants.